 Explore the different types of vocations

-GOD CALLS all of us to be true to ourselves and live in sync with our deepest longings and gifts, whether that be within marriage, single life, holy orders, or consecrated life.
+GOD CALLS all of us to be true to ourselves and live in sync with our deepest longings and gifts, whether that be within marriage, single life, holy orders, or religious life.
+Find more about the types of vocations within religious life here.
 In addition to those paths—and in some cases within those paths—are other affiliations and forms of life that help adherents express their faith fully.

-Some religious orders have associate membership, which allows single and married laypeople to have a close bond with the community.
-The requirements and commitments between communities and their associates, or “co-members,” vary with each religious order.
-Generally associates feel drawn to the charism—the spirit and mission—of the community and pledge to carry out prayer and works of service according to this charism and their own abilities.
+Some religious institutes have associate membership, which allows single and married laypeople to have a close bond with the community.
+The requirements and commitments between communities and their associates, or “co-members,” vary with each religious institute.
+Generally, associates feel drawn to the charism—the spirit and mission—of the community and pledge to carry out prayer and works of service according to this charism and their own abilities.
 Associates commit themselves to integrating the community’s spirit into their way of life.
 They usually take part in some activities of the community.

-A list of more than 100 religious orders that have associates is available on the website of the North American Conference of Associates and Religious: nacar.org.
-Look for the community member’s directory.
-Or you may search for the keyword “Associate” in the online VISION Community Search.
+Learn more about religious institutes that have associates on the website of the North American Conference of Associates and Religious: nacar.org.
+Or you may search for the keyword “Associate” in the online VISION Community Search at VocationNetwork.org.

 Secular third orders